ngonam2403/webscraper-data-stack-ecs/README.md

 # Create a EFS Filesystem for Mounting

-# Create a DataSync task
+# Create a DataSync task to initiate mount & later do specific mounts

 ```